-As a state party to all the five UN treaties on outer space, including the Moon Agreement, Pakistan reaffirms the principle that space is the common heritage of humankind and not subject to national appropriation by claims of sovereignty.
-It should be used for peaceful purposes and should remain accessible to all nations on non-discriminatory basis, irrespective of their level of scientific, technical or economic development.
+Pakistan is a state party to all the five UN treaties on outer space, including the Moon Agreement.
+We reaffirm the principle that space is the common heritage of humankind and not subject to national appropriation by claims of sovereignty.
+It should be used for peaceful purposes and should remain accessible to all nations on non--discriminatory basis, irrespective of their level of scientific, technical or economic development.